Waveform machining is standard with EDGECAM, no additional

 Waveform roughing strategy is a high speed machining technique that maintains a constant tool cutting load by ensuring the tool engagement into the material is consistent.
 The tool path moves in a smooth path to avoid sharp changes in direction which maintains the machine tool’s velocity.

 - Reduces cycle time

 - Improves tool life

 Constant Engagement With Material Although the Concentric pattern looks much simpler at the first glance the problem is that the tool “digs” into each corner causing the tool to overload, leading to reduced tool life or tool breakage.
 In reality the machine tool operator may have to reduce the cycle feed rate to compensate and thus, increase the manufacturing time.

 As Waveform maintains a constant engagement the feed rate can remain at the optimal value throughout the cycle.
 This will improve the tool life and greatly reduce the risk of tool breakage.

 The Waveform Pattern To maintain a constant chip load the cycle uses the philosophy that we machine from “Stock to part”.
 This reduces the amount of intermittent cuts, particularly on external regions, which means the tool is engaged with the material for longer without lifting clear.
-Traditionally, cycles generally offset the component until they meet the stock.
+TRADITIONALly, cycles generally offset the component until they meet the stock.
 This can lead to the generation of sharp corners and discontinuous tool paths.

-For pocket regions the tool will helical in to depth at the centre and open the pocket up so that it can create a continuous spiral cut until the edge of the pocket is reached.
+For pocket regions the tool will helical in to depth at the center and open the pocket up so that it can create a continuous spiral cut until the edge of the pocket is reached.
 Any remaining corners are then removed.